Songs Without Words

 Dr. Anthony Fesmire is a versatile guitarist, composer, and music educator based in southern California.
-He is a Professor of Music and founder of the Jazz Studies program at College of the Desert in Palm Desert, California where he directs the Jazz Band, Jazz Combos, and Jazz Guitar Ensembles, teaches jazz guitar and the full sequence of music theory courses, and coordinates the instrumental music major program.
+He is a Professor of Music, Chair of the Arts and Media Programs, and founder of the Jazz Studies program at College of the Desert in Palm Desert, California where he directs the Jazz Band, Jazz Combos, and Jazz Guitar Ensembles, teaches jazz guitar and the full sequence of music theory courses, and coordinates the instrumental music major program.
 He holds a Bachelor of Music degree from Berklee College of Music and a Master of Music degree from the University of Southern California, both in guitar performance.
 He received his Doctor of Arts degree in music education and music theory from the University of Northern Colorado.
 He has additional training in Kodaly methodology, Orff Schulwerk, and Suzuki guitar.
 Prior to joining the faculty at College of the Desert, Dr. Fesmire coordinated the music education program at Ohio Wesleyan University where he taught upper division music methods courses and supervised student teachers at all levels K-12 in instrumental, choral, and elementary general music.
 Other college teaching experience includes work at the University of Northern Colorado, Aims Community College, and the University of La Verne.